Flora-King/TopServices/README.md

 ## TOP SERVICES

-Top Service is a fictious organisation made/set up for the purpose of the code Institute Assessment/project.
-None the less its website is much live and not fiction.
+Top Services is a fictious organisation made/set up for the purpose of the code Institute Assessment/project.

-The Top Service website is a simple and very effective webiste aimed at customers looking to hire qualified professionals to carry out Gardening, Rubbish collection, Laundry, and House Keeping both in their homes or office.
+The Top Service website is a simple and very effective website aimed at customers looking to hire qualified professionals to carry out Gardening, Rubbish collection, Laundry, and House Keeping both in their homes or office.

-Users of this website are able to find out which services are provided by TOP Service; use the contact details provided to contact TOP service directly; and submit an enquiry using the Enquiry form.
+Users of this website are able to find out which services are provided by TOP Services, use the contact details provided and/or submit an enquiry using the Enquiry form.

 The live website can be found here [Top_service website]:https://flora-king.github.io/Top-Service/